r0binov/Spring-boot-homework/README.md

 ### How to run the application

-Since I am running docker with postgres you will need to have docker installed.
+Since I am running docker with PostgreSQL you will need to have docker installed.
+I have used DBeaver to run all the commands, but it is really up to you what you use for database management

 * Run the command in powershell or terminal
 #### docker run --name spring-api-demo -e POSTGRES_PASSWORD=thisispassword -p 5432:5432 -m 512m -d postgres:12.0